-- Former president Michel Sabbah, Latin Patriarch of Jerusalem, claimed that “occupation is the fertile soil for terrorism,” “Hamas is protecting us[Christians],” and chaired a panel on the Kairos Palestine document, which calls for BDS against Israel, denies the Jewish historical connection to Israel, and solely blames Israel for the continuation of the conflict.
+- Former president Michel Sabbah, Latin Patriarch of Jerusalem, claimed that “occupation is the fertile soil for terrorism,” “Hamas is protecting us[Christians],” and chaired a panel on the Kairos Palestine document, which calls for BDS (boycott, divestment, and sanctions) against Israel; denies the Jewish historical connection to Israel in theological terms; and rationalizes, justifies, and trivializes terrorism, calling it “legal resistance.”

 - Pax Christi International describes itself as a “co-founding non-governmental organization” of the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), a volunteer program that claims to “provide protective presence to vulnerable communities, monitor and report human rights abuses.”
 EAPPI promotes BDS campaigns, accuses Israel of “apartheid,” and promotes a Palestinian “right of return,” meaning the end of Israel as the nation state of the Jewish people.